Hoosier Enquirer

 Fitness for judicial office

-Given Magistrate Johnson’s current judicial role and candidacy for higher judicial office, these issues warrant immediate and thorough review. mI respectfully request that the appropriate authority investigate these matters and take any action deemed necessary to preserve the integrity of the legal profession and judiciary.
+Given Magistrate Johnson’s judicial roles and [short-lived] candidacy for higher judicial office, these issues warrant immediate and thorough review. mI respectfully request that the appropriate authority investigate these matters and take any action deemed necessary to preserve the integrity of the legal profession and judiciary.

 ######